Each community and township in our region has its own Local Authority group and members are appointed to the Local Authority by Council.

 - Responding to identified community needs, if appropriate, by participating in and organising activities such as community events, youth, community safety, housing advice, community planning and infrastructure development.

-For the latest information, agendas and minutes for Local Authority meetings, click here
+For the latest information, agendas, minutes and dates for Local Authority meetings, click here